bobotran/SortingHatLib/README.md

-# SortingHatLib
+# SortingHatInf

-SortingHatLib is a library that implements ML-based feature type inference as seen in the paper [here](https://adalabucsd.github.io/papers/2021_SortingHat_SIGMOD.pdf).
+SortingHatInf is a library that implements ML-based feature type inference as seen in the paper [here](https://adalabucsd.github.io/papers/2021_SortingHat_SIGMOD.pdf).
 Feature type inference is the task of predicting the feature types of the columns of a given dataset.

 Library for ML feature type inference: https://github.com/pvn25/ML-Data-Prep-Zoo/tree/master/MLFeatureTypeInference.